angrycommiestoner/world-of-angry-gods-planning/Quest Planning/Devros Quest.md

 ### Description

 An Abyssal Hound resembles a demented artist's vision of a greyhound, standing at between 4–5 feet tall at the shoulder and weighing 120 pounds on average.
 It is said that Abyss Hounds hunger endlessly and, once they have sunk their teeth into prey, they will hold on relentlessly until they drag their prey down from sheer exhaustion.

+# Room 1: Returning to the Vestibule
+Upon returning to the Vestibule, the party will find the murderous priestess missing, along with all of the other priests and parishioners visiting the Dawnmother's temple, whom the party would have certainly seen on their way in.
+The Vestibule lies abandoned.
+A DC 15 Perception check reveals that a stained glass mural against one wall contains a strangely arching "hidden" door integrated into one side of it, which leads to a small garden where patches of sunflowers, merigold, mint, and a few other tea herbs can be found.
+If the party takes their time to explore the garden, a DC 16 Survival check will allow a clever herbalist to gather a few of the more expensive herbs from a slightly obscured box at the back of the garden.